-March 20, 2017 (Atlanta) — Georgia Urology’s Dr. Lambda Msezane will be featured in a career panel honoring Women’s History Month.
-The Office of Inclusion & Diversity at Marist School, Dr. Msezane’s alma mater, is hosting the panel on Thursday, March 23rd, at the Ivy Street Lecture Hall.
-Dr. Msezane, along with two other women, will be discussing how they overcame the gender gap in multiple fields, including the often male-dominated urology.
+April 5, 2017 (Atlanta) — Georgia Urology’s Dr. Lambda Msezane was featured in a career panel honoring Women’s History Month.
+The Office of Inclusion & Diversity at Marist School, Dr. Msezane’s alma mater, hosted the panel on Thursday, March 23rd, at the Ivy Street Lecture Hall.
+Dr. Msezane, along with two other women, discussed how they overcame the gender gap in multiple fields, including the often male-dominated urology.

 Only eight percent of practicing urologists are female, according to a recent online medical poll.
-After conquering the largest gender disparity in the medical field, Dr. Msezane hopes to inspire other young women to not be intimidated by those statistics.
-In this panel, she will cover what trials and tribulations she has faced during her path to becoming a urologist and overcoming the gender gap, as well as the major successes she has accomplished.
+After conquering the largest gender disparity in the medical field, Dr. Msezane wanted to inspire other young women to not be intimidated by those statistics.
+In this panel, she covered what trials and tribulations she has faced during her path to becoming a urologist and overcoming the gender gap, as well as the major successes she has accomplished

 “I’m often asked, ‘What made you choose Urology?
 I thought that only men chose that specialty.’
 As we now take a stronger look at all the STEM fields of study, no one should be asking that question to a female in any line of work,” Dr. Msezane said.
 “We need to continue to encourage young women to pursue whatever field that interests them.
 The benefits of hard work, regardless of which gender produced the results, benefit all humankind.
 As we celebrate women’s history month, we are encouraged to know that women can do anything that suits them and excel!”